wbaopaul/scATAC-pro/README.md

 ### Tools for additional modules or options

+-   RGT (for footprint analysis, will ask whether you want to install it since the installation is done through conda, which takes a while and you may not want to conduct footprint analysis)
 -   Trimmomatic
--   RGT (for footprint analysis)
 -   R packages (DESeq2, cisTopic, RcisTarget, AUCell, BSgenome.Hsapiens.UCSC.hg38, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Mmusculus.UCSC.mm10, BSgenome.Mmusculus.UCSC.mm9, clusterProfiler, VisCello)

 Quick start
 -----------

 -   **IMPORTANT**: the paramters and options should be specified in a configure file in text format: Copy and edit the configure\_user.txt file in this repository and then in your terminal run:
--   The output will be saved under ./output as default

 <!-- -->